 Offered for Thanksgiving, Holiday Break, and Spring Break.
 Spots are limited, sign up will begin a couple weeks before the break begins.
 These camps are included in Plan B. Days vary on district and school schedules.

-Registration Fee: $50 registration fee is due at the time of registration per child.
+Registration Fee: $50 registration fee is due at the time of registration per family.

 Payment: Full payment is due at the start of each month.

 The system will automatically set your account on a Monthly Automatic Withdrawal with the card/account you registered with.

 If you have special circumstances that you need to change your payment method please contact the firstname.lastname@example.org.

 It is the YMCA’s policy that written notice must be given two weeks in advance of your child's withdrawal from the program to avoid being charged for the following session.
 Written notice must be submitted to SACC@denverymca.org.
 Any outstanding balance must be paid at the time of withdrawal.

 Receipts are available after making a payment and should be kept for families' records.
 YMCA of Metropolitan Denver childcare payments may be a tax deduction.
 Statements are available on your online account.
 The Tax ID # is 84-0402696.
 Every January, tax statements will be available in your YMCA Account for you to download.

 What is CCCAP?